 There is an important variation in Fish Pose wherein the posture is performed without Lotus Posture.
 In this variation, the legs and arms are placed on the floor.
-It is an easier version and still provides the most of the benefits of the full version.
+It is an easier version and still provides most of the benefits of the full version.

-In other variations with Lotus Posture, only hand position is altered.
+In other variations with Lotus Posture, the only hand position is altered.
 Instead of holding the big toes, hands are put in Anjali Mudra.

 In yet another variation, hands are clasped and the head is placed on the palms of the hands which are clasped and placed on the floor.